solana-labs/solana/book/src/proposals/one-round-finality.md

 should roughly equal the probability of the fork still being live after the non-voting leader produced an alternative fork.

-Each streak just needs to produce a lockout that is 2x longer than the streak.
+Each streak needs to produce a lockout that is 2x longer than the lockout from the previous streak.
 Given that 20% of leaders are in the wrong partition, a rough estimate of the likelihood of each streak is as follows:

 * streak of size 4 in 7 blocks 97.7%
 * streak of size 5 in 12 blocks 98.04%